esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/2023/_index.en.md

 {{< figure src="/fc-koeveld-campus-map.png" alt="Map" class="campusmap" width="100%" >}}

 ## Program
 The program will be published at a later date.
-Keep an eye on our [Facebook](https://www.facebook.com/FantasyCourt/), [Instagram](http://instagram.com/fantasycourtnl), and [Twitter](https://twitter.com/fantasy_nl) for more information.
+Keep an eye on our [Facebook](https://www.facebook.com/FantasyCourt/) or [Instagram](http://instagram.com/fantasycourtnl) for more information.

 <!-- {{< figure src="/images/2022/fc-2022-program-en.jpg" alt="Program FC 2022" width="100%" >}}